chriskonnertz/RegEx/README.md

 Performs search and replace with the regular expression.
 Returns the modified string.
-Throws an exception when there occurs an error while replacing.
+Throws an exception if an error occurs while replacing.

 ### traverse